The Mobify Test Framework is a package of integrated testing tools used for End-to-end (E2E) and Performance testing PWAs.

 Time to First Interactive measures the first point in which necessary scripts have loaded and the CPU is idle enough to handle most user input.
 This threshold is given in milliseconds (ms).
 Our default threshold is under 10,000 ms and can be configured to be either higher or lower depending on the project.

-# How to use: mobify-test-framework lighthouse https://www.merlinspotions.com # Basic Settings: --MaxTTI - set your the threshold of Time to Interactive in ms before reporting a failure (default: 10000 ms) --minPwaScore - Minimum PWA score before reporting a failure (default: 90) --mobifyPreview - set Mobify Preview parameters to the url --outputDir - set the Output directory for reports (default: 'tests/lighthouse-reports') # We can also run Lighthouse against multiple URLs: mobify-test-framework lighthouse https://www.merlinspotions.com https://www.merlinspotions.com/potions # To Run against local files with Mobify Preview, for when the PWA is not live: # First have `npm start` dev serve of the PWA project running in another tab mobify-test-framework lighthouse https://www.merlinspotions.com --mobifyPreview
+# How to install: npm i @mobify/test-framework # How to use: mobify-test-framework lighthouse https://www.merlinspotions.com # Basic Settings: --MaxTTI - set your the threshold of Time to Interactive in ms before reporting a failure (default: 10000 ms) --minPwaScore - Minimum PWA score before reporting a failure (default: 90) --minSEOScore - Minimum SEO score before reporting a failure (default: 100) --minAccessibilityScore - Minimum accessibility score before reporting a failure (default: 100) --checkConsoleErrors - Assert that browser errors are not logged to the console (default: false) --mobifyPreview - Run tests using Mobify preview (default: false) --outputDir - Output directory for reports (default: 'tests/lighthouse-reports') # We can also run Lighthouse against multiple URLs: mobify-test-framework lighthouse https://www.merlinspotions.com https://www.merlinspotions.com/potions # To run against local files with Mobify Preview, for when the PWA is not live: # First run `npm start` to start development server of the PWA in another tab mobify-test-framework lighthouse https://www.merlinspotions.com --mobifyPreview

 End to End Testing #